-(2) The weighted-average remaining contractual life of the outstanding options is 4.2 years
+$^{^{(2)}}$ The weighted-average remaining contractual life of the outstanding options is 4.2 years.

 (3) Includes 328,560,468 shares that may be issued pursuant to future awards under the 2014 Equity Plan, including shares that may be issued pursuant to outstanding PSUs, based on certified financial results, where applicable, and otherwise assuming the target award is met.
-The 2014 Equity Plan uses a fungible share pool under which each share issued pursuant to an option reduces the number of shares available by one shares.
-See Long-Term Incentive Compensation beginning on page 57 for more information, including the Equity Shares do a share issued pursuant to a user as other than options reduces the number of shares available by five shares.
-See Long-Term Incentive Compensation beginning on page 57 for more information, including the Equity Shares do a share issued pursuant to a user as other than options reduces the number of shares available by five shares.
-See Long-Term Incentive Compensation beginning on page 57 for more information, including the Equity Shares do a dot a burn rate commitment.
+The 2014 Equity Plan uses a fungible share pool under which each share issued pursuant to an option reduces the number of shares available by one share, and each share issued pursuant to awards other than options reduces the number of shares available by five shares.
+See Long-Term Incentive Compensation beginning on page 57 for more information, including the Equity Stewardship Guidelines, which include a burn rate commitment.
 With this burn rate commitment, over the 2014 Equity Plan's ten-year term, the maximum number of shares estimated to be used is 200,000,000 (based on Common Stock outstanding decreasing by 1% each year).
 Also includes 2,732,413 options which may be issued pursuant to future awards under The Coca-Cola Company 1999 Stock Option Plan and The Coca-Cola Company 2008 Stock Option Plan and 236,842 shares that may be issued pursuant to the 1989 Restricted Stock Award Plan.
 The maximum term of the options is ten years.